 Can CTO member countries use TSAFT?

-Please contact the Acting Director of Research & IT, Ryan Skeete at CTO.
-Call 246-427-5242 or email rskeete at caribtourism dot com.
+Please contact the Acting Director of Research & IT, Sean Smith.
+Call 246-427-5242 or email ssmith at caribtourism dot com.

 In March 2011 the agreement between CTO and the IDB was signed providing limited funding to assist with the development of TSAs in five selected countries.